grafmontecristo52/SOC-lab/attacks/01-ssh-bruteforce.md

 - Review for persistence mechanisms and remove any unauthorized accounts.
 - Escalate to full incident response if lateral movement is suspected.

-### Takeaway
-This is the strongest demo for an interview — it shows the full attack lifecycle: exploitation → post-exploitation impact → detection → containment/response, tying together detection engineering and incident response skills in one scenario.